 How to Use Git Hooks to Automate Your Workflows

 Git hooks are scripts that help automate tasks before or after certain Git commands are executed.
-These events are generally used for pre-commit checks on the server side.
+You can use Git hooks to customize and automate Git to trigger actions during your development lifecycle.
+These are generally used for pre-commit checks on the server side.

 - Check commits for errors before they are pushed.

 - Push code into a production environment, and more.